1. Lab preparation

 RJH uses assembly for the

-while we are using theATtiny85
+ATmega328Pwhile we are using theATtiny85.

-→ Are there any instructions that the 'mega
+→ Are there any instructions that the 'mega can execute that are not available in the 'tiny?

 Figure this out by studying the AVR-instruction-set-manual_2021.pdf.